 Threat growth

-Digitalization has offered a number of benefits to the oil and gas industry.
-However, it has also generated new types of cyber risks that require immediate attention.
+- Digitization has offered a number of benefits to the oil and gas industry.
+However, it has also created new types of cyber risks that require immediate attention.
+Among the most significant threats are:

 Cybersecurity strategies for the oil and gas industry